ndsev/zswag/README.md

   zswag will verify that the HTTP config contains a header with the key name `Authorization` and the value `Bearer <token>`, *case-sensitive*.
-* **API-Key Cookie:** If a called endpoint requires a Cookie API-Key, zswag will verify that the HTTP config contains a cookie with the required name, *case-sensitive*.
+* **API-Key Cookie:** If a called endpoint requires a Cookie API-Key, zswag will either apply [the `api-key` setting](#persistent-http-headers-proxy-cookie-and-authentication), or verify that the
+  HTTP config contains a cookie with the required name, *case-sensitive*.
-* **API-Key Query Parameter:** If a called endpoint requires a Query API-Key, zswag will verify that the HTTP config contains a query key-value pair with the required name, *case-sensitive*.
+* **API-Key Query Parameter:** If a called endpoint requires a Query API-Key, zswag will either apply the `api-key` setting, or verify that the HTTP config contains a query key-value pair with the required name, *case-sensitive*.
-* **API-Key Header:** If a called endpoint requires an API-Key Header, zswag will verify that the HTTP config contains a header key-value pair with the required name, *case-sensitive*.
+* **API-Key Header:** If a called endpoint requires an API-Key Header, zswag will either apply the `api-key` setting, or verify that the HTTP config contains a header key-value pair with the required name, *case-sensitive*.

 **Note**: If you don't want to pass your Basic-Auth/Bearer/Query/Cookie/Header credential through your [persistent config](#persistent-http-headers-proxy-cookie-and-authentication),